LostArtefacts/TRX/docs/trx/lua/reference/ARGPARSE.md

       - <a id="argparse.Parser.complete.caret" name="argparse.Parser.complete.caret"></a>**`caret`** (integer, optional).
 Where the caret sits, as a byte offset.
 The end of the line by default.

       Returns:
       - a list of string.
-Best first.
+The best match comes first.
       - integer.
 Where the run they replace starts.
 The run is the token, or the whole tail a greedy argument swallows; in whitespace it is empty, at the caret.
       - integer.
 Where that run ends.